wp-cool-tools/definitely-allow-mobile-zooming/README.txt

 == Changelog ==

 = 1.4.1 =
+* Tested successfully with WordPress 5.6.2
-* Tested successfully with WordPress 5.6.1
+* Tested successfully with WordPress 5.7
 * new branding

 = 1.4 =